major/rhel7stig-sphinx/doc/source/high.rst

 Fix
 ~~~

-Document the "lftpd" package with the ISSO as an operational requirement or remove it from the system with the following command:
+Document the "vsftpd" package with the ISSO as an operational requirement or remove it from the system with the following command:

-# yum remove lftpd
+# yum remove vsftpd

 Check
 ~~~~~

-Verify a lightweight FTP server has not been installed on the system.
+Verify an FTP server has not been installed on the system.

-Check to see if a lightweight FTP server has been installed with the following commands:
+Check to see if an FTP server has been installed with the following commands:

-# yum list installed lftpd
+# yum list installed vsftpd

- lftp-4.4.8-7.el7.x86_64.rpm
+ vsftpd-3.0.2.el7.x86_64.rpm

-If "lftpd" is installed and is not documented with the Information System Security Officer (ISSO) as an operational requirement, this is a finding.
+If "vsftpd" is installed and is not documented with the Information System Security Officer (ISSO) as an operational requirement, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~